 Step Three: Scoop And Bake Your Cookies

 Once your dough is made go ahead and scoop your cookies onto a prepared cookie sheet.
 I used a 1-inch cookie scoop to scoop these cookies.
+I like to scoop them using the scoop and then I roll them in my hand to form a smooth ball, which help create a rounder cookie after baking.

 You will bake these in a 400oF oven for about 10-12 minutes.
 The edges should be set, and the cookies dry looking, but you don’t want them golden brown on top.
 The bottom of the cookies will be lightly golden browned.